alef/Cataclysm-DDA/doc/COMPILING/COMPILING-CMAKE.md

 **WARNING**: Inside the source tree build is **NOT** supported.

+The configuration and build steps arguments shown below can be saved in [presets](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html).
+Presets allow integration with IDEs and reduce command line inputs.
+Read the `CMakePresets.json` file of this project or run `cmake --list-presets`.

-To build CataclysmDDA out of source:
+To build CataclysmDDA out of source without using presets:

 ```
 $ mkdir build && cd build